Hockey Operations Staff

 Nolan Baumgartner– Assistant Coach

-Baumgartner, 37, enters his first season as a Comets Assistant Coach and second season as the Canucks primary affiliate’s Assistant Coach.
-Prior to being named Assistant Coach with the Chicago Wolves to start the 2012.13 season, Baumgartner completed a 17-year professional playing career where he served in a leadership role as captain of both the Chicago Wolves and Manitoba Moose.
+Baumgartner, 39, is in his third season as a Utica Comets assistant coach and fourth season as an assistant coach with the Canucks AHL affiliate.
+Prior to being named assistant coach with the AHL’s Chicago Wolves to start the 2012-13 season, Baumgartner completed a 17-year professional playing career where he served in a leadership role as captain of both the Chicago Wolves and Manitoba Moose.

 In 143 career regular season NHL games, Baumgartner recorded 47 points (7-40-47) and 69 penalty minutes with Washington, Chicago, Vancouver, Pittsburgh, Philadelphia and Dallas.
-The Calgary, AB, native played 878 regular season AHL games, earning 390 points (83-307-390) and 815 penalty minutes.
+The Calgary, AB, native played 878 regular season AHL games while he earned 390 points (83-307-390) and 815 penalty minutes.
 He also accumulated 29 points (4-25-29) and 85 penalty minutes in 86 career Calder Cup playoff outings, including an appearance in the 2009 Calder Cup Final as a member of the Manitoba Moose.

-Baumgartner also represented Canada at the World Junior Championships in 1995 and 1996, winning gold at both tournaments and serving as captain in 1996.
+Baumgartner also represented Canada at the World Junior Championships in 1995 and 1996, won gold at both tournaments and served as captain in 1996.

 Selected 10th overall by the Washington Capitals in the 1994 NHL Entry Draft, Baumgartner was a member of the Memorial Cup championship Kamloops Blazers in 1994 and 1995.